+HIGHLIGHTS OF FISCAL YEAR 2021 ACCOMPLISHMENTS: EQUAL EMPLOYMENT OPPORTUNITY COMMISSION'S ESSENTIAL ELEMENTS FOR A MODEL EEO PROGRAM

-To guide agencies toward attaining and maintaining a Model EEO Program, the Equal Employment Opportunity Commission established six essential elements in MD-715, as required under Title VII of the Civil Rights Act, as amended, and the Rehabilitation Act, as amended.
-The essential elements are: demonstrated commitment from agency leadership; integration of EEO into the agency's strategic mission; management and program accountability; proactive prevention of unlawful discrimination; efficiency; and responsiveness and legal compliance.
-These essential elements provide the framework to achieve the ultimate goal of a discrimination-free work environment, characterized by an atmosphere of inclusion and free and open communication for employment opportunities.
+The Equal Employment Opportunity Commission (EEOC) established six essential elements of a model EEO program in its Management Directive 715 (MD-715), as required under Title VII of the Civil Rights Act of 1964, as amended, and the Rehabilitation Act of 1973, as amended.
+The six essential elements are:

+- 1. Demonstrated commitment from agency leadership; - 2.
+Integration of EEO into the agency's strategic mission; - 3.
+Management and program accountability; - 4.
+Proactive prevention of unlawful discrimination; - 5.
+Efficiency; and - 6.
+Responsiveness and legal compliance.

+These six essential elements provide the framework to achieve the ultimate goal of a discrimination-free work environment, characterized by an atmosphere of inclusion and free and open communication for employment opportunities.

-The FTC Fiscal Year 2019 Annual EEO Assessment/Program Status Report identifies both accomplishments and planned actions to eliminate deficiencies and identified barriers, addressed in Parts G, H, and I. Highlights of our accomplishments, in implementing the MD-715 essential elements, are discussed below.
+The FTC's Fiscal Year 2021 Annual EEO Assessment/Program Status Report identifies both accomplishments and planned actions to eliminate deficiencies and identified barriers, addressed in Parts G, H, and I. Highlights of our accomplishments, in implementing the MD-715's six essential elements, are discussed below.